Learning Objectives

 [T] For the preceding problem, find how much salt is in the tank hour after the process begins.

-Torricelli’s law states that for a water tank with a hole in the bottom that has a cross-section of and with a height of water above the bottom of the tank, the rate of change of volume of water flowing from the tank is proportional to the square root of the height of water, according to where is the acceleration due to gravity.
-Note that Solve the resulting initial-value problem for the height of the water, assuming a tank with a hole of radius ft.
-The initial height of water is ft.
+Torricelli’s law states that for a water tank with a hole in the bottom that has a cross-sectional area of and with a height of water above the bottom of the tank, the rate of change of volume of water flowing from the tank is proportional to the square root of the height of water, according to where is the acceleration due to gravity.
+Note that where is the cross-sectional area of the tank.
+Solve the resulting initial-value problem for the height of water, assuming a tankof radius with a circular hole of radius ft.

 For the following problems, use Newton’s law of cooling.